Sample entropy for graph signals: An approach to nonlinear dynamic analysis of data on networks: Discussions and Conclusions

-In summary, this paper brings the correlation integral and conditional-entropy based framework into the analysis of dynamics on complex networks by introducing SampEn$_{G}$.
+In summary, this paper brings the conditional-entropy based framework into the analysis of dynamics on complex networks by introducing SampEn$_{G}$.
 While it is not universally optimal, especially in extreme regimes of noise and connectivity, our contribution of SampEn$_G$ offers unique insights and benefits over other existing measures for graph signals.
-In particular, SampEn enables the assessment of the reoccurrence and persistence of patterns within a signal, and provides robustness to noise through the threshold $\epsilon$.
+In particular, SampEn enables the assessment of the reccurrence and persistence of patterns within a signal through the threshold $\epsilon$.
 With appropriate parameter selection, SampEn$_{G}$ offer an invaluable complementary perspective to existing nonlinear measure, supporting the growing trend across fields toward the analysis of high-dimensional, networked dynamical systems.